tjnowak/ConvolutionalNeuralNetworks/README.md

 * Number of Pooling Layers - Layers that make the CNN invariant to changes to an object's size and location in an image
 * [Activation Function](https://ujjwalkarn.me/2016/08/09/quick-intro-neural-networks/) - Applied to layers to add non-linearity to the network (allows the CNN to classify non-linear data)
 * [Batch Normalization](https://www.youtube.com/watch?v=dXB-KQYkzNU) - Normalizes layer output (prevents extremely high/low values) to prevent network instability
-* [Batch Size](https://www.youtube.com/watch?v=Ilg3gGewQ5U&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=3) - Number of images in a "mini-batch" used to update CNN weights during one step of a training run/epoch
+* [Batch Size](https://www.youtube.com/watch?v=Ilg3gGewQ5U&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=3) - Number of images in a "mini-batch" used to update CNN weights during one step of a training epoch
 * [Optimizer](https://ruder.io/optimizing-gradient-descent/) - Technique used for updating CNN weights

 From my tests, I concluded that the model figuration shown below is best suited for leaf classification: